remance/Masendor/data/module/historical/animation/readme.md

 Animation

+This folder contains folder of each animation style.

-This folder contains list of animation for each direction.
+Inside animation style folder contains list of animation and sprites.

 The animation file need to be in this structure:
 Animation name, each p1 and p2 parts, effect, special, frame and animation properties